MUsmankhanzada/-Fruit-Picking-Robot-Simulation/README.md

 - **Dev Penalized BLEU**: 26.214
 - **Dev Penalized BLEU**: 26.214

+#### 2. **SCST with Penalized BLEU Reward**

+**Task**: Paraphrase Generation
+**Model**: BART + SCST (Self-Critical Sequence Training)
+**Method**: Reinforcement Learning with Penalized BLEU Reward
+**Hyperparameters**:
+- RL Epochs: 5
+- Learning Rate: 2e-6
+- Lambda RL: 0.3 (mixing with MLE)
+- Batch Size: 8

+**Expectations**:
+We expect SCST to improve the model's ability to generate paraphrases by aligning training directly with the evaluation metric (penalized BLEU).
+SCST should help the model explore a wider range of paraphrases and discourage overfitting to the training data.
+By directly optimizing penalized BLEU, the model can focus on generating more diverse and faithful paraphrases.

+**Changes Compared to Previous Model**:
+- Introduction of reinforcement learning for fine-tuning after initial MLE training.
+- Reward function: Penalized BLEU score with direct feedback from a comparison between greedy decoding and sampled outputs.
+This incentivizes better exploration of paraphrasing possibilities.
+- Introduced **smoothing by BLEU** (`effective_order=True`) to reduce length and low-count artifacts in BLEU score computation, improving the robustness of evaluation.

+**Evaluation Metrics**:
+- **Dev Penalized BLEU**
+- **Sampled vs. Greedy Rewards** (Evaluation of exploration vs. exploitation)

+#### 3. **Quality-Guided Reward with Optional Weights**

+**Task**: Paraphrase Generation
+**Model**: BART + SCST with Quality-Guided Reward
+**Method**: Reinforcement Learning with Quality-Guided Reward (Semantic, Syntactic, Lexical)
+**Hyperparameters**:
+- **Quality Weights**: "sem syn lex" (set via command-line arguments)
+- **RL Epochs**: 5
+- **Learning Rate**: 2e-6
+- **Lambda RL**: 0.3
+- **Batch Size**: 8

+**Expectations**:
+By introducing explicit control over semantic, syntactic, and lexical variations in the paraphrase generation, we anticipate the model will produce more diverse and semantically faithful paraphrases.
+This improvement is expected to address areas where the standard SCST-based model might struggle, particularly in maintaining a balance between adequacy and diversity.

+**Changes Compared to Previous Model**:
+- **Additional control** for generation quality via user-defined weights on semantic, syntactic, and lexical factors.
+- This allows the user to fine-tune the importance of different aspects of paraphrase generation, providing a more flexible approach to handling quality.

+**Evaluation Metrics**:
+- **Dev Penalized BLEU**
+- **Quality Evaluation** (Semantic, Syntactic, Lexical)

+#### 4. **Hyperparameter Optimization (HPO) with Optuna**

+**Task**: Hyperparameter Tuning for SCST
+**Method**: Hyperparameter Optimization using Optuna with TPE (Tree-structured Parzen Estimator)
+**Hyperparameters to Optimize**:
+- **rl_lr** (learning rate for RL)
+- **lambda_rl** (weight between RL and MLE)
+- **rl_max_len** (maximum sequence length)
+- **rl_batch_size** (batch size)

+**Expectations**:
+The objective of this experiment is to find the optimal combination of hyperparameters that maximizes the penalized BLEU score on the development set.
+By doing so, we aim to improve model performance and training efficiency by identifying the best settings for reinforcement learning-related hyperparameters.

+**Changes Compared to Previous Model**:
+- Introduction of an **automatic hyperparameter search** with Optuna, enabling the identification of the best RL-related hyperparameters without requiring manual tuning.
+- This process aims to streamline the search for the most effective settings for RL fine-tuning.

+**Evaluation Metrics**:
+- **Dev Penalized BLEU**
+- **Model performance** based on the best hyperparameters identified through the HPO process.

 ## Results
 Summarize all the results of your experiments in tables: